'We are coming to get you': Many in New Bern, NC still awaiting rescue from Florence floods

 At least 150 people are still waiting to be rescued from the attics and rooftops of their homes as of 1 p.m.
 Friday, said New Bern Mayor Dana Outlaw, whose adult daughter had 1 foot of water in her own home, he said.

 Outlaw said at least 4,200 homes and 300 businesses in New Bern have sustained damage from flooding or trees.
-He said that only 300 of the city's 22,000 residents have power as of Friday afternoon.
+He said that only 300 of the city's 22,000 residents have power as of Friday afternoon, as the hurricane was downgraded to a tropical storm.

 The City of New Bern said in a tweet before dawn Friday that there were about 150 people who still needed swift-water rescue.
 New Bern is about 32 miles north of Morehead City, North Carolina, and 101 miles southeast of Raleigh.